-Specifically, the Template directs students to compile their Education Philosophy, list of seminars attended, educational artefacts from their five completed courses, and Education Research/Innovation Proposal.
+Specifically, the Template directs students to compile their Education Philosophy, list of seminars attended, educational artefacts from their five completed courses, and Education Research Proposal.

 Importantly, the Dossier Template prompts students to include some brief reflection or prefacing statements with each component.
-These small bits of writing offer a bit of description about the nature of the component while also serving to bind the document together with a coherent narrative that leverages the ideas, values, and beliefs articulated in Education Philosophy.
+These small bits of writing describe the component while also serving to bind the document together with a coherent narrative that leverages the ideas, values, and beliefs articulated in the Education Philosophy.

 For each component, the Template is structured with instructional text that informs students about the component to be included and the nature of the brief reflection or prefacing statement that should accompany it.
-Importantly, students are instructed to overwrite this instructional text with their inputs, such that the final version of the Dossier will only display the requisite components and student's overarching narrative (with no instructions visible).
+Importantly, students are instructed to overwrite this instructional text with their inputs, such that the final version of the Dossier will only display the requisite components and the student's overarching narrative (with no instructions visible).